This post contains affiliate links. Read the full disclosure here.

 If a ride is using a Virtual Queue, they are also usually offering Individual Lightning Lanes but ARE NOT offering a standby line.

 Currently, Guardians of the Galaxy: Cosmic Rewind in Epcot and TRON Lightcycle/Run in Magic Kingdom are offering virtual queues.
-You can join it in the app at 7:00 a.m. from anywhere (as long as you have an Epcot or Magic Kingdom reservation) or at 1:00 p.m. after entering Epcot.
+You can join it in the app at 7:00 a.m. from anywhere or at 1:00 p.m. after entering Epcot or Magic Kingdom.

 The best way to book a Virtual Queue is to be on the app before the time they drop, get your party all set up, and keep hitting refresh and hope that you get it.
 (There’s some great strategy about Virtual Queue’s here.)